asappresearch/webagents-step/README.md

 ```

 Important:
-* Set up each website as a docker as listed in WebArena instructions.
+* Set up each website as a docker as listed in [WebArena instructions](https://github.com/web-arena-x/webarena/blob/main/environment_docker/README.md)
 * Reset the website state before running an evaluation.
 This matters since the initial state of the website affects the success of the task.
 * For Reddit tasks, there is a rate limit on making more than 3 posts in an hour.
 You need to add a sleep of 21 minutes before every new task.
 This can be done by adding `time.sleep(1260)` inside the for loop in `eval_webarena.py`